Nonlinear mechanism of the self-sustaining process in the buffer and logarithmic layer of wall-bounded flows: Effect of principal forcing modes on turbulence intensities

 The effect of removing $\hat{\boldsymbol{g}}_1^{(0,1,0)}$ can be seen in figure \ref{fig:TKE_180m}(a) in the form of the turbulence kinetic energy (TKE) evolution in time.
-It shows that removing $\hat{\boldsymbol{g}}_1^{(0,1,0)}$ reduces the TKE significantly.
+Although not shown, the dissipation rate as a function of time exhibits similar trends to that of the TKE.
+Figure \ref{fig:TKE_180m}(a) shows that removing $\hat{\boldsymbol{g}}_1^{(0,1,0)}$ reduces the TKE significantly.
 The steady-state root-mean-square (r.m.s.) velocity fluctuation profiles for this case are given in figure \ref{fig:TKE_180m}(b).
 As expected, the effect of removing the principal forcing term is observed only on the bottom half of the channel where the principal forcing term was isolated, with only minor changes in the statistics in the top half of the channel.
-At any instance in time of the undamped case, the contribution of $\hat{\boldsymbol{g}}_1^{(0,1,0)}$ to the nonlinear advection term, defined as the average-in-time ratio of $\int \hat{\boldsymbol{g}}_1^{(0,1,0)*}\hat{\boldsymbol{g}}_1^{(0,1,0)} \mathrm{d}y$ to $\iiint \boldsymbol{f}^2 \mathrm{d}x\mathrm{d}y\mathrm{d}z$, is less than $0.9\%$, and removing the same magnitude randomly from the advection term at each time step had no effect on the one-point statistics, which support the importance of the spatial structure of the mode being projected out to the turbulent flow.
+At any instance in time of the undamped case, the contribution of $\hat{\boldsymbol{g}}_1^{(0,1,0)}$ to the nonlinear advection term, defined as the average-in-time ratio of $\int \hat{\boldsymbol{g}}_1^{(0,1,0)*}\hat{\boldsymbol{g}}_1^{(0,1,0)} \mathrm{d}y$ to $\iiint \boldsymbol{f}'^2 \mathrm{d}x\mathrm{d}y\mathrm{d}z$, is less than $0.9\%$, and removing the same magnitude randomly from the advection term at each time step had no effect on the one-point statistics, which support the importance of the spatial structure of the mode being projected out to the turbulent flow.
+Furthermore, if we remove $1/2\hat{\boldsymbol{g}}_1^{(0,1,0)}$ at each time step rather than $\hat{\boldsymbol{g}}_1^{(0,1,0)}$, the impact on the turbulence statistics is negligible compared to the undamped case, which further highlights the importance of the principal forcing term.

-In the case where the mean flow is not frozen but rather allowed to evolve in time, the time evolution of TKE follow similar results as shown in figure \ref{fig:TKE_180m}(a) until $t\approx 12$, where it starts to increase again, as shown in figure \ref{fig:TKE_180m_Uch}.
+In the case where the mean flow is not frozen but rather allowed to evolve in time (figure \ref{fig:TKE_180m_Uch}(a)), the time evolution of TKE follow similar results as shown in figure \ref{fig:TKE_180m}(a) until $t\approx 12$, where it starts to increase again.
 This is due to the change in the mean velocity profile, as shown in figure \ref{fig:TKE_180m_Uch}(b).
-The lack of turbulence drives the mean velocity profile to approach the laminar profile on the bottom half of the channel, significantly changing the shape of the principal resolvent modes and, thus, invalidating the impact of removing the principal forcing mode obtained from the turbulent state.
+The initial reduction of turbulence intensities changes the dynamics of the flow such that the the mean velocity profile approaches the laminar profile on the bottom half of the channel.
+The drastic change in the mean profile invalidates the relevance of the the principal forcing mode obtained from the turbulent mean state, $U^F$, and causes the TKE to increase again.
+Even after the TKE becomes statistically stationary, $t>20$, the new equilibrium state after transients shown in \ref{fig:TKE_180m_Uch}(b), differs from the turbulence with mean profile $U^F$.